 Prior authorisation requires a formal application for authorisation to the MFSA, indicating how the relevant requirements are satisfied and the payment of the relevant application fee.

-Requirements for authorisation to market AIFs to retail investors are: (a) compliance with relevant private placement requirements; and (b) the units or shares in the AIF must qualify as a 'non-complex' financial instrument under MiFID.
-Notwithstanding the above, marketing AIFs to retail investors is not currently possible in Malta as non-UCITS will always qualify as 'complex' financial instruments under MiFID II.
-Until the MFSA remedies this anomaly in its authorisation requirements or requests compliance with bespoke alternative conditions, the marketing of AIFs to retail investors will not be possible.
+Requirements for authorisation to market AIFs to retail investors are: (a) compliance with relevant private placement requirements; and (b) the units or shares in the AIF must qualify as a 'non complex' financial instrument under MiFID.
+The extent to which an AIF can be marketed to retail investors is a matter that will need to be discussed with MFSA prior to the submission of the above-mentioned application for authorisation.
+The application must be accompanied by (i) the prospectus of the AIF; and (ii) declaration by directors of the AIFM confirming that the AIF is not a complex financial instrument and including justifiable reasons why this is so.